 The enterprise should also be almost operational when you file your application.
-Many applicants who buy land in hopes of developing it under E2 status.
-Unfortunately, many of these are denied because the enterprise is not close to being operational and therefore the investment may be considered passive.
+Many applicants buy land in hopes of developing it under E-2 status.
+Unfortunately, many of these are denied because the enterprise is not close to being operational.
+Therefore the investment may be considered passive.

 E-2 Treaty Investor Conditions of Status